Mineralogy of Halides, Carbonates + SulfatesMineralogy of Halides, Carbonates + Sulfates

 Physical Properties of Sulfites

 Sulfites are generally soft minerals with a maximum hardness of 3.5.
-They are light-colored, transparent to translucent depending on the form of occurrence and inclusions, and with vitreous luster, good to perfect cleavage in several directions.
+They are light-colored and transparent to translucent, depending on their formation and inclusions.
+They have vitreous luster and good to perfect cleavage in several directions.

 Diagnostic Characteristics of Halides, Carbonates, and Sulfites

-Here, we would like to provide diagnostic characteristics to differentiate and identify halide, carbonate, and sulfite minerals.
-We are giving the most ubiquitous and economically significant ones like halite, sylvite, fluorite, calcite, magnesite, dolomite, siderite, rhodochrosite, azurite, malachite, gypsum, and celestite, emphasizing how to differentiate them from the most similarly looking minerals.
+Below, you'll find diagnostic characteristics for differentiating and identifying halide, carbonate, and sulfite minerals.
+Included here are the most ubiquitous and economically significant members.
+We emphasize how to differentiate them from minerals with very similar appearances.
 The best diagnostic characteristics are highlighted in bold.

 Halide Minerals